PostHog/posthog.com/contents/blog/missing-recordings.md

 categories: ["Engineering", "Inside PostHog"]
 ---

 [Session Recording](product/session-recording) is one of PostHog's core features.
 It allows you to see how real users use your website, mouse clicks and all.
+It's really cool and addictive (give it a try and you'll see what I mean)

 Recently, we made a ton of improvements to the feature.
 To name a few, we:
 * Decreased average recording load time from ~2.5s to 700ms